 - 1 egg

-- 3/4 cup all purpose flour fluffed and levelled
+- ¾ cup + 2 tablespoons all purpose flour fluffed and levelled

-- Preheat oven to 350 degrees and lightly grease a 6-8″ cast iron skillet.
+- Preheat the oven to 350 degrees and lightly grease a 6-8″ cast iron skillet.

-- Add in egg and vanilla, stirring to incorporate.
+- Add in the egg and vanilla extract, mixing to incorporate.

-- Add flour, salt, baking soda and mix with a spoon until completely combined.
+- Add flour, salt, and baking soda, and mix on low until completely combined.

-- Bake at 350 degrees F for 20-22 minutes or until edges are crispy and center is just set (if using a 6 inch pan, you may need up to 25 minutes bake time, if you’re using individual skillets or ramekins, you may only need 12-15).
+- Bake at 350 degrees F for 20-22 minutes or until edges are crispy and center is just set (NOTE: if using a 6-inch pan, you may need up to 25 minutes of baking time; if you’re using individual skillets or ramekins, you may only need 12-15 minutes).

-- Let cool slightly before topping with ice cream and serving.
+- Let the cookie skillet cool slightly before topping with ice cream and serving.